mkinderwater/mk-piclock/pinouts.md

 | Speaker | `-` | MAX98357A `SPK-` | - | - | Amp to speaker |

 The selected power and ground pins keep the wiring easy to identify.
 Equivalent Raspberry Pi power or ground pins may be used.

+The OLED and TTP223B use the Pi's two dedicated 3.3 V header pins.
+The MAX98357A SD / EN input is driven separately by GPIO22, physical pin 15, so no power pin is shared.

 ## Raspberry Pi 40-pin header map